okkays/ghd/README.md

 - `GHD_LOCATION`: The directory in which to store repos (`/tmp/ghd` by default).
 - `GHD_USE_SSH`: Whether to clone via ssh (uses https by default).
+- `PAGER`: The pager to use for showing fzf preview results.

 To configure them, add (for example):